 When it comes to small dog breeds, some people feel the tinier, the better.
-Tiny dog breeds present a lot of advantages: no counter-surfing (they’ll never reach the counter on their own), little legs make escapes more difficult, and you can keep them pretty much anywhere.
+Tiny dog breeds present many advantages: no counter-surfing (they’ll never reach the counter on their own), little legs make escapes more difficult, and you can keep them pretty much anywhere.
 So if you dream of owning the smallest dogs out there, these are the breeds for you.

 Defining the Toy Group